 5. Scale Analysis: Analyze geographic theories, approaches, concepts, processes, and models across geographic scales to explain spatial relationships

-To learn more about class curriculum, please look follow this link to the College Board.
+To learn more about class curriculum, please follow this link to the College Board website.

-Anything that is weighted towards as students grade should be seen as an assessment of learning.
+Anything that is weighted towards a student's grade should be seen as an assessment of learning.

-Because learning is a process and because we can often learn from assessments, students will be allowed to revise / re-do work or do test corrections for full-credit.
-To re-do or improve upon a graded assessment or to do test corrections there will always be some expectation of intervention based upong the following criteria.
+Because learning is a process and because we can often learn from assessments, students will be allowed to do test corrections for full-credit after taking an assessment provided they have submitted ALL of the unit coursework.